Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Februari 2025 19.46.06 UTC
+- WIB: Minggu, 16 Februari 2025 20.24.50 UTC
-- WITA: Minggu, 16 Februari 2025 20.46.06 UTC
+- WITA: Minggu, 16 Februari 2025 21.24.50 UTC
-- WIT: Minggu, 16 Februari 2025 21.46.06 UTC
+- WIT: Minggu, 16 Februari 2025 22.24.50 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"Friends are like money in the bank, longer you keep them, the more they are worth!!!"

-Kategori: technology
+Kategori: friendship